kowalcj0/gee/README.md

-# Gee - a JMeter EC2/Remote host Runner
+# Gee / JMeter EC2 script
 -----------------------------

-This project is based on the Oliver Lloyd's [jmeter-ec2](https://github.com/oliverlloyd/jmeter-ec2) project.
+Gee is a project based on the Oliver Lloyd's [jmeter-ec2](https://github.com/oliverlloyd/jmeter-ec2) script.
-I've added few extension and modifitcations, like:
+I've added few extensions and modifitcations, like:
 * custom config files that are not commited to the repo
-* generate reports automatically using [JMeterPluginsCMD](https://code.google.com/p/jmeter-plugins/wiki/JMeterPluginsCMD)
+* generate reports automatically using [JMeterPluginsCMD](http://jmeter-plugins.org/wiki/JMeterPluginsCMD/)
 * generate reports manually from zipped result files using JMeterPluginsCMD
 * start PerfMon server agent on load generatign nodes
-* install jmeter-plugins
+* download and install jmeter-plugins automatically
 * simple integration with [Jenkins CI](http://jenkins-ci.org/)
+* a script that can verify results an mark Jenkins build as failed or unstable

 If all pre-requisits are met, script will automatically download all required tools and plugins.
-Original script was modified in way that to make it as standalone as possible.
-This means that the section in the original project description about the pre-requisits and system variables is not valid anymore apart from the JAVA\_HOME

 ## Prerequisites
 1. java 6+ with JAVA\_HOME sys variable set `required to locally generate graphs`
-2. CLI tools: scp, wget, zip, unzip, grep `required to download: jmeter with plugins, ec2 tools, results from nodes`
+2. CLI tools: scp, wget, zip/bzip2, unzip, grep, awk
-3. an EC2 account, a key pair pem file along with AWS Access Key ID & Secret Access Key
+3. an EC2 account, a key pair pem file and AWS Access Key ID & Secret Access Key
+4. Python 2.6+ to run genAggregateRepsTimesPercentilesReports.py

+## Obtaining AWS Access Key ID & Secret Access Key
-To get your your:
+To get your :
 * Key Pair pem file (it's a private key) go [here](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=KeyPairs)
 * Access Key ID & Secret Access Key go to the [Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page

 Then:
 * Save the pem file in the ./ec2 folder
-* Change the pem file properties to 400, i.e. `chmod 400 ./ec2/thisipemfile.pem`
+* Change the pem file properties to 400. (`chmod 400 ./ec2/thisipemfile.pem`)
 * Create a copy of the 'secrets.properties' file and prepend your user name to its name. (\*)
-* Add your Access Key ID and Access Secret Key is that file
+* Add your Access Key ID and Access Secret Key to that file

 (\*) i.e.: if your user name is 'jk', then file should be named: jk\_secrets.properties ps.
 By default all the \*\_secrets.properties files are ignored by git.